huggingface/blog/fine-tune-xlsr-wav2vec2.md

 It is always advantageous to get help from a native speaker of the language you would like to transcribe to verify whether the assumptions you made are sensible, *e.g.* I should have made sure that keeping `'`, but removing other special characters is a sensible choice for Turkish.

 To make it clearer that `" "` has its own token class, we give it a more visible character `|`.
-In addition, we also add an "unknown" token so that the model can later deal with characters not encountered in Timit's training set.
+In addition, we also add an "unknown" token so that the model can later deal with characters not encountered in Common Voice's training set.

 ```python
 vocab_dict["|"] = vocab_dict[" "]